 If you’re looking for the ultimate road trip, the Oregon coast may just be the perfect destination, with craggy beaches, hikes through lush forests, and charming towns stretching for the 363 miles along the Pacific coastline.

-But with so much to see, jam-packed in this stretch of U.S. Route 101, it can be hard to know exactly where you should stop along your journey.
-I’m lucky enough to live a short drive away and have spent many a weekends exploring this little slice of heaven.
+But with so much to see in this stretch of U.S. Route 101, it can be hard to know exactly where you should stop along your journey.
+I’m lucky enough to live a short drive away from the Oregon Coast and have spent many a weekends personally exploring pretty much every town in this little slice of heaven.
 So, without further adieu, here’s 17 incredible Oregon Coast towns to add to your road trip itinerary.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.